mikevitelli/chopCheese/README.md

 # .chopCheese

-Introduction copy about CC
+the best best web app on the internet!

 ## User Story

 ```
 AS A savy internet user
 I WANT to search for content
-AND view that content in a modern, aesthetically oriented
+AND view that content in a modern, aesthetically oriented way
 SO THAT I can share interesting content with my friends
 ```